 Taste Test After Two Hours

-The smoke time will vary on how much smoke you are producing, how much chocolate you have in your smoker, and your personal preference for flavour.
+The smoke time will vary on how much smoke you are producing, how much chocolate you have in your smoker, and your personal preference for flavor.

 After two hours, give your chocolate a little taste test to see if it has the amount of smoke flavor you’re looking for.
 Then “taste test” a little more, just to be certain.
 If you want, give it some more smoke.
 If you like the result, after 2 hours of smoking pull it out and jazz up your baking!

 Alder is commonly used for smoked salmon because of its milder flavor.
 However, thanks to its light, sweet, and musky flavor, it's a smooth smoke flavor perfect for almost any dish.Shop Now